CSR

 Complete relamping of the production and logistics areas of the old building - completed at the end of 2024

-Installation of photovoltaic panels with a power of 500 kWc - Self-consumption at 100%, commissioned in 2025
+Installation of photovoltaic panels with a power of 500 kWc - Self-consumption at 100%, to be put into operation in 2025

-Replacing the company's diesel vehicles with hybrid vehicles
+Replacement of the company's diesel vehicles with hybrid and electric vehicles.

 The goal is to reduce direct and indirect emissions by 16% by 2025.